zapier/visual-builder/docs/_partners/feature-requests-bugs.md

 At this time, the users and Zaps on the old integration should be migrated over to the new version.
 This is **not** done automatically during the "Hide and Replace" step of the replacement.

-The Zapier team will not* assist you with migrating users and Zaps to the new version.
-You will need to send out communication to notify your users to update their Zaps on your own.
+The Zapier team will **not** assist you with migrating users and Zaps to the new version.
+You will need to send out communication to notify your users to update their Zaps on their own.

 ### 4. Migrate existing Zap Templates